shironecko/LuaMaze/README.md

 #########################################
 ```

-There is also a [source/braille.lua](source/braille.lua) that makes neater/more-compact CLI mazes, but requires lua 5.3 (luajit is 5.1.)
+There is also a [source/braille.lua](source/braille.lua) that makes neater/more-compact CLI mazes, but it requires utf8 either as a `require` or built-in (as is the case with lua 5.3.)
+If you want to use luajit (lua 5.1), and have luarocks installed, do `luarocks install utf8`.
+Love2D also has support for utf8.

 ```
 lua source/braille.lua 20 20 recursive_backtracker